Essex Terminal Railway: ETL locomotives and rolling stock

 ETL previously owned an 0-6-0 switcher steam locomotive, No. 9.
 It was purchased by the railroad in 1923 and worked in revenue service until making its final run for ETL in 1956 and later taken out of service in 1960, it was later used to provide heat for a building for three years until being officially retired from service in 1963 and put into storage in the ETL engine house.
 In 1986, it was leased to the Southern Ontario Locomotive Restoration Society who restored it to operating condition in 1997.
 Today, the engine is now operated by the Waterloo Central Railway.

-Today, the ETL now currently owns four diesel locomotives.
+Today, the ETL now currently owns four diesel locomotives and currently operates LDSX 4620, an ex Grand Trunk Western (GP9R).
 They are 104 (ex-ICG EMD SW14), 105 (EMD SW9), 107 (EMD SW1500) and 108 (EMD GP9).
-ETR 104 and 105 were recently refurbished by Lambton Diesel Specialists of Sarnia with heritage paint schemes, new engines, new traction motors, among several other upgrades.
-A fifth unit, LDSX 2001, an EMD GP38-2, was borrowed from Lambton Diesel by ETR for the 2023/2024 winter season and was delivered out of Windsor on August 17, 2024, trailing on CN 438 (Windsor to London).
+All 4 of ETR's locomotives were recently refurbished by Lambton Diesel Specialists of Sarnia with 104 and 105 receiving heritage paint schemes, new engines, new traction motors, among several other upgrades.
+An additional LDSX unit, LDSX 2001, an EMD GP38-2, was borrowed from Lambton Diesel by ETR for the 2023/2024 winter season and was delivered out of Windsor on August 17, 2024, trailing on CN 438 (Windsor to London).

 ETL has several pieces of rolling stock used for storage; a covered hopper and a boxcar are on-trucks but stationary at the engine facility on Lincoln Road.

 They had two ex-CP wide vision cabooses which have been sold to Waterloo Central Railroad and were renumbered from ETL 1610 to WCRX 1040 and ETL 1600 to WCRX 1042.
 The ETL now no longer has cabooses on the roster.